Luzefiru/web-components/README.md

 # web-components
-A collection of Frontend Components I created as practice or for reusability.
+A collection of Frontend Components I created for practice or future use.